-For many photographers, when the light begins to fade it’s time to pack up the camera and head home.
-However, for the budding astrophotographer this is the perfect time to begin practising those photography skills that will help capture some fantastic shots of the night sky.
+When the light begins to fade for many photographers, it’s time to pack up the camera and head home.
+However, this is the perfect time for the budding astrophotographer to practice those photography skills that will help capture some fantastic night sky shots.
 For the more experienced astrophotographer, this is the time for capturing the mysteries that they know the sky holds.

-With astrophotography, the right camera is even more important than with any other type of photography.
-This does not mean that you need to spend thousands of pounds, but it does mean that you should expect to spend a good amount.
-This means a DSLR camera that has the option of interchangeable lenses as well as manual controls.
-This type of camera has a superb low-light sensitivity which makes it an ideal choice for this type of photography.
-It will offer you less colour shift and noise – these are the things that will muddy your photos and make all of your efforts to get a great photo fruitless.
+With astrophotography, the right camera is even more important than any other photography type.
+This does not mean that you need to spend thousands of pounds, but it does mean that you should expect to pay a reasonable amount.
+This implies a DSLR camera that has the option of interchangeable lenses and manual controls.
+This type of camera has a superb low-light sensitivity, making it an ideal choice for this type of photography.
+It will offer you minor color shifts and noise – these are the things that will muddy your photos and make all of your efforts to get a great photo fruitless.

-Whilst a good camera will come with a lens that will provide you with images that are reasonable, it is worth investing a little more in a wide aperture, wide angle lens.
 What you need is to be able to shoot faster exposures.
-This will provide you with a much better quality and less noise.
+While a good camera will come with a lens that will provide you with reasonable images, it is worth investing a little more in a wide aperture, wide angle lens.
+This will give you much better quality and less noise.

-The other piece of very important equipment that you will need for astrophotography is a good quality tripod.
-If you want the best chance of great photos, then you need to not only reduce noise but also things like camera shake and this means using a tripod rather than holding your camera.
+The other piece of essential equipment that you will need for astrophotography is a good-quality tripod.
+If you want the best chance of great photos, you need to reduce noise and things like camera shake, which means using a tripod rather than holding your camera.
 When it comes to astrophotography, every little thing that you can do will certainly help.

-The biggest thing that a beginner in the field of astrophotography needs to remember is that patience is the key to taking great photos.
-Once you have set up your camera you will probably spend a long time just waiting for the right shot to come along.
-This is not like pointing your camera at a landscape and clicking, unfortunately, everything needs to be just right.
+The biggest thing that a beginner in astrophotography needs to remember is that patience is the key to taking great photos.
+Once you have set up your camera, you will probably just waiting for the right shot to come along.
+This is not like pointing your camera at a landscape and clicking.
+Unfortunately, everything needs to be just right.

-Setting everything up properly is vital because if your camera moves even the slightest bit when you take your photo then it will be ruined.
-Using a timer or a remote control can be a good way of reducing the risk of the camera moving.
+Setting everything up correctly is vital because it will be ruined if your camera moves even the slightest bit when you take your photo.
+Using a timer or remote control can be an excellent way to reduce the camera’s risk of moving.

 Bring a light

-When you are trying to photograph a dark night sky, bringing a light along may seem a little silly.
-However, if you want to be able to see your camera properly to set it up correctly, and you want to make sure you don’t accidently knock into it and spoil your careful setup then a light is a must.
+When you are trying to photograph a night sky, bringing a light along may seem a little silly.
+However, if you want to see your camera correctly to set it up correctly, and you want to make sure you don’t accidentally knock into it and spoil your careful setup, then light is a must.
 You could use your light for light painting.
-This involves lighting up parts of the landscape to make your photographs more interesting.
+This involves lighting up landscape parts to make your photographs more interesting.

-Hopefully we’ve now given you the basics to help you begin your journey into astrophotography.
-Why not grab your camera and head out to your favourite spot to try it out.
+Hopefully, we’ve now given you the basics to help you begin your journey into astrophotography.
+Why not grab your camera and head out to your favorite spot to try it out.